Who's Behind Listverse?

 In a very real way, this fundamental concept was the obscure, humble beginnings of our scientific advancements today by taming the unknown and making it known.
 Alchemists, Freemasons, and Gnostics all fall under the branch of Hermeticism.

-Scholars have suggested that alchemy was never about creating gold but about the lessons that would be learned along the way.
+Scholars have suggested that alchemy was never about creating gold but about the lessons learned along the way.
 Mixing metals to forge gold was never intended to be a realistic possibility.
 Instead, it was symbolic of the pursuit of knowledge and the futility of attaining material things like gold and wealth.

 However, Hermeticism differs from science in its aims.
 Where science seeks to study the natural world, Hermetics seeks to study the supernatural realm in hopes of gaining an understanding from that which isn’t readily apparent or intuitive.
 Ancient religions aside, Hermeticism is the all-encompassing concept of the search for a deeper, more fundamental knowledge that is the foundation of all occultism.